ensemble-ai/exercise-2-camera-control-jaschonherr/PeerReview-Exercise2-MaximSaschin.md

 ### Code Style Review ###

 Overall, the student has shown great effort in following the GDScript code style guidelines in their project.
-Only minimal flaws are present such as having slightly longer line lengths than considered ideal.
+Only minimal flaws are present such as having slightly longer line lengths than considered ideal or having inconsistent/unclear 'if' statements.

 #### Style Guide Infractions ####